 Small Dents and Dings

 Unless you’re driving your car off the lot for the first time or you’re just a lucky person (in which case, will you let us split a lottery ticket with you?) we all have a small dent or ding on our car somewhere that bugs us every time we see it.
 Good news is some of these small dents are the kind of thing you can pop out on your own.
 There are a variety of ways to go about it from using dry ice or plungers, to at-home dent pullers and the hair dryer/air duster method.
 (Yes, you read that correctly.)
 We recommend attempting dent pulling only on small areas like those you might see from dings or the occasional “Oops, I just bumped that while backing my car up” situation.
 Anything larger may require filler and sanding, and while that could be done at home, it’s not so great in practice.
 If your dent doesn’t pop out easily from correct application of an at-home method, it’s probably time to call a professional.
+In some cases, your car might be eligible for paintless dent removal, eliminating the time and cost of repainting.

 Replacing a cracked or broken light on your car is actually easier than you may think.
 Check with your parts supplier to see if your car’s lights are available and what kind of work replacing one entails.
 Chances are with a good set of tools at home, this is something you can get done on a lazy weekend afternoon.